erhant/circom101/book/src/arrays/README.md

 + A[n-1] * (i == n-1)
 ```

-This way, our array accesses are known at compile-time but we are still able to get the value at index `i`.
+This way, our array accesses are known at compile-time but we are still able to get the value at index `i`, albeit at the cost of some constraints.

 ```py
 arr_i =